2026 VIDEO STORYTELLING WORKSHOP

 You are required to provide your own lodging and dinning arrangements during the Workshops.

-There are three hotels within walking distance from the Workshop's headquarter.
-The faculty and staff are being lodged at the French Quarter Inn.
-The Lee House Inn and the Moon River Bed and Breakfast are also located in downtown Maysville.
-The greater Maysville area has many charming AirBNB options worth exploring and the Hampton Inn and a more budget friendly Quality Inn are just outside of town.
+There are several chain hotels within a short driving distance from the Workshop's headquarter.
+The faculty and staff are being lodged at the Best Western.
+The Hampton Inn at exit 96 and the Holiday Inn Express at exit 94 are good choices.
+The greater Winchester area has many charming AirBNB options worth exploring.

 TRAVEL